roman-marxists/marxet/README.md

 ## Tech stack
-Because we only had ten days to build _Marxet_, we chose to use a mix of familiar dependencies we've worked with for weeks and new technologies that are easy to use and come ready to use out of the box.
+Because we only had eight days to build _Marxet_, we chose to use a mix of familiar dependencies we've worked with for weeks and new technologies that are easy to use and come ready to use out of the box.

 We'll be using **React** to build the client, **Express** for our server, and **MongoDB** for our database (located in another repository).
 Alongside these, our new technologies are: